Life Drawing

 (ages 7 and up; families)

-This 3-stage program, students/learners in small groups will make introductory associations of various wildlife with cottonwoods, develop questions and test the hydrologic role in shaping the habitat with hand-on stream modeling, and integrate their investigations into a report (with varous media options) to the whole group.
-For an adjusted fee, this activity can be broken up into separate days or I can present along with your field trip to an accessable riparian area.
+This 3-stage program, students/learners in small groups will make introductory associations of various wildlife with cottonwoods, develop questions and test the hydrologic role in shaping the habitat with hand-on stream modeling, and integrate their investigations into a report (with various media options) to the whole group.
+For an adjusted fee, this activity can be broken up into separate days or I can present along with your field trip to an accessible riparian area.
 (Science inquiry; optional real animal & plant materials; wet & potentially messy - of course this adds to the fun!)

 Progressive Science Illustration Communications